 - Doubles Court Width: 10.97 meters (36 feet)

 The total doubles tennis court area is 195 square meters (2,106 square feet) and slightly smaller for singles at 195 square meters (1,948 square feet).
-These measurements are the standard and guarantee an even playing field for all professional and recreational courts around the globe.
+These tennis court measurements are the standard and guarantee an even playing field for all professional and recreational courts around the globe.

-Indoor vs. Outdoor Tennis Court Size
+Indoor vs Outdoor Tennis Court Dimensions

 The standard size of the tennis court remains unchanged for indoor and outdoor tennis courts.
 There are a few minor variations in construction and maintenance, though: